 Beginning in 2012, voters must sign the poll book to obtain a ballot.
 The poll book now contains a signature block for each voter.
 Voters unable to sign the poll book because of a physical disability are exempt from this requirement.
 If this applies to you, tell the election officials that you are unable to sign because of a disability.
 Election officials will write “exempt” in your signature block.
 After you have signed the poll book and shown your PHOTO ID you will be given a ballot and be directed to the voting booth.

 If you make a mistake on your ballot, you may ask for a new ballot.
 You are allowed up to three ballots, due to errors you made in marking the ballot.
 If you need assistance, please ask.

-For your early voting convenience Absentee Voting in the clerks office at the Sparta Town Hall – 5724 Hamlet Ave, begins March 14, 2017 by APPOINTMENT-269-6651.
-In Office Absentee Voting by appointment ends Friday, March 31.
+For your early voting convenience Absentee Voting in the clerks office at the Sparta Town Hall – 5724 Hamlet Ave, can be done on Mondays 8:00 am – 11:00 am, the Friday before the election 3:00 pm – 5:00 pm or by APPOINTMENT-269-4830.
 Applications for absentee ballots are good for one calendar year, and must be requested in writing.
 Ballots can be sent to you as soon as they are printed.

-If you have questions or need to make arrangements for registering or absentee ballots, please call the Town Clerk – Sue – 269-6651.
+If you have questions or need to make arrangements for registering or absentee ballots, please call the Town Clerk – 269-4830.